navaloli007/Netflix-GPT/README.md

 - Update Profile
 - BugFix: Sign up user displayName and profile picture update
 - BugFix: if the user is not logged in Redirect to /browse to Login page and vice-versa
+- Unsubscribe to the onAuthStateChanged callback
+- constant file added.

 # Features
 - Login/Sign Up